bartjanssens92/vagrant-puppet-fmp/README.md

-This file was made 04/06/14
-A new vagrant box named: fmp
+This is a vagrant box setup to make packages.
+It is done to provide an isolated environment for the package builds.